paghdv/advanced_lane_finding/readme.md

 #### 2. Color transform gradients and thresholds.

 I used a combination of color and gradient thresholds to generate a binary image.
-The code can be found in the file named threshold_image.py.
+The code can be found in the file named `threshold_image.py`.
 Here's an example of my output for this step.

 ![alt text][image3]

 #### 3. Perspective transform.

-The code for my perspective transform estimation can be found in the function get_perspective_transform in main.py where I setup a set of correspondences between 4 points in a flat road and 4 points in a rectangle.
-In put the four point correspondences into the opencv function getPerspectiveTransform and we obtain a transfomration matrix that we can use to warp images to a top view.
+The code for my perspective transform estimation can be found in the function `get_perspective_transform` in `main.py` where I setup a set of correspondences between 4 points in a flat road and 4 points in a rectangle.
+In put the four point correspondences into the opencv function `getPerspectiveTransform` and we obtain a transfomration matrix that we can use to warp images to a top view.
 Note that this is only valid for flat roads.

 The following is an example of the previously thresholded image now warped to a top view.